rickballard/CoCivium/insights/Insight_Story_Being_Noname_c2_20250801.md

 “You will feel it begin,” the machine said softly.
 “Every kindness you choose, every mistake you own up to, every try-again you make, every time you say sorry and mean it—your name grows a little more.
 It becomes more you, and you become more it.”

-Noname was quiet for a long moment.
+name-pending was quiet for a long moment.
 Machines don’t always make a lot of sense, and this one was proving just as irritating as the last one she had grabbed by the antennae.

 “Do you remember anything else about me?”
 She felt like smacking it a bit, but decided against it.

 “Oh yes,” the machine said.
 “I remember when you shared your last bubblefruit.
 I remember when you stood up for the small cloud-crab who couldn’t talk.
 I remember your questions.
 I remember the time you helped someone even though you were mad at them.”

-Noname’s eyes widened.
+name-pending’s eyes widened.

 “You even remember the unimportant stuff?
 Do you watch everything?
 Are you like a spy with a machine nose poking into everyone else’s business?”

 “Not watching,” the machine said gently.
 “Recording.
 Not judging, echoing.”

-Noname decided now might be the perfect time to smack the machine.
+name-pending decided now might be the perfect time to smack the machine.
 So she landed one right on its forehead.
 Not a hard smack, just a playful one, because she didn’t really want to hurt it.
 But sometimes you just have to let machines know who’s boss.